Article I: Name

 - The Treasurer and at least one other BOD member shall be authorized signatories of the organization’s bank account.

 - All special events shall be budgeted to at least “break even” financially.
 If a deficit appears likely, it will be reported to the BOD promptly.

 - Any prize or incentive that is derived from the Club shall return to the Club.

 - Upon dissolution PHCOEM, the remaining assets will be distributed to a charitable organization, leaving the choice to the BOD.

 Article XIII: Amendment to By Laws

 - These by-laws may be amended by a majority vote of the BOD as required and as deemed necessary for the conduct of Club Business.
 In addition, amendments may be proposed to the BOD by any member in good standing.

 - Changes will be presented to the membership in the most efficient manner as determined by the BOD.
 There shall be a comment period of 30 days during which Members may respond to the revised by-laws.
 Any discussion deemed necessary will be held in public forum.
 At the end of the discussion period, the BOD shall vote on the revised by-laws.

 Article XIV: Adoption of by-laws

-B. These bylaws will go into effect when they are approved by a majority vote of BOD.
-Quorum rules will apply.
+- These bylaws and revisions to them will go into effect when they are approved by a majority vote of the BOD.